andersy005/andersy005/README.md

 I’ve been extremely lucky to work in realms that allow me to cross institutional and geographic boundaries to collaborate on tools and research software.
-More generally I contribute to and maintain several libraries within the open source scientific Python stack, particularly around improving scalability of Python tools in order to handle terabyte-scale datasets on HPC and cloud platforms.
+More generally I contribute to and maintain several libraries within the open source scientific Python stack, particularly around improving scalability of Python tools in order to (1) handle terabyte-scale datasets on HPC and cloud platforms and (2) move science forward.

 <!--- 🔭 I’m currently working on [dask](https://github.com/dask), [xarray](https://github.com/pydata/xarray), [intake-esm](https://github.com/intake/intake-esm), [pooch](https://github.com/fatiando/pooch)-->